chikavelvet/3DPool/Revised_Implementation_plan.md

 - Raycast between cue-ball and ball we want to hit
 - Raycast between ball we want to hit and pocket we want to hit into

+We will run the greedy algorithm on a subset of the balls and pockets that pass these raycasts.

 ## Extra Feature: Difficulty Settings

 ### General Idea